rakhiarrus1988-source/Telegram-CLI/README.md

 📝 License

-This project is licensed under the MIT License – feel free to use, modify, and distribute.
+This project is licensed under the Apache 2.0 License – feel free to use, modify, and distribute.

 ---